Babies, children and teenagers during hot weather

 Follow these tips if you have babies and/or young children:

-• Avoid taking babies or young children out in the hottest part of the day.
+• Avoid taking them out in the hottest part of the day.

-• If you do have to go out, keep them in the shade, protect their skin with loose-fitting clothing and a hat, and use baby or toddler formula sunscreen.
+• If you need to go out, protect their skin with loose-fitting clothing and a hat, and use baby or toddler formula sunscreen and keep them in the shade where possible.

-• In hot weather, breast-fed babies may need extra breast-feeds, but if they are under 6 months it is not recommended to give them water.
+• In hot weather, breast-fed babies may need extra breast-feeds – if they are under 6 months it is not recommended to give them water.
 Bottle-fed babies may need extra feeds and can be offered small amounts of cooled boiled water as needed.

 • Make sure young children have regular drinks throughout the day.
 Water is best.
 Avoid giving them sugary or fizzy drinks.

-• Dress babies and young children in light, loose-fitting clothing, like singlets and nappies, or loose tops.
+• Dress them in light, loose-fitting clothing, like singlets and nappies, or loose tops.

-• Choose the coolest place in your home for babies or young children to sleep, making sure air can circulate around their bassinet or cot.
+• Choose the coolest place in your home for them to sleep, making sure air can circulate around their bassinet or cot.

 • To help babies and young children cool down, sponge them with lukewarm – not cold – water.